-Commodities can experience huge swings in the prices when the markets are volatile.
-For example wars in the oil-producing countries can shoot up the prices of the crude oil.
-Investors can take advantage of these huge swings in the prices and make gains out of it.
+Commodities can experience huge swings in prices when the markets are volatile.
+For example wars in the oil-producing countries can shoot up the prices of crude oil.
+Investors can take advantage of these huge swings in prices and make gains out of it.

 Suggested Read: Types of Commodities You Should Consider Investing In

 One of the popular ways of investing in commodities is through the futures contract.
 The futures contract is an agreement to buy and sell a specific quantity of a commodity at a specific price.
 On every category of commodity, futures are available.
 You can have a Detailed Understanding of Derivative Market to have idea on derivatives and its benefits and uses.

 Many traders trade in the stocks of companies related to a commodity.
 For example, those who want to do investing in commodities like oil can invest in refineries, drillers or other diversified oil companies.

 Mutual Funds cannot directly invest in commodities, but they can invest in stocks of the companies related to that commodity.
 A brisk understanding on How To Invest In Mutual Fund Scheme will help you acquire more knowledge on mutual funds.

 Index Mutual funds invest in commodity futures contracts and commodity-linked investment derivatives and thus providing more exposure to the direct trading of commodity